Order of the Two Niles: Insignia

 The star, sash, and badge make up the First Class insignia.
 The star has ten points and is covered in gold.
 A ten-ended star is created by superimposing two five-pointed stars with truncated rays on top of one another.
 The surfaces of the stars are covered with vertical and, consequently, horizontal rays.
 The star consists of four layers and is particularly huge (102 mm) and heavy (8 1⁄2 ozs).
 A 40 mm white medallion sits in the middle with the inscription in dark blue: "El Nilein النيلين", or "The Two Niles" in Arabic calligraphy.
 The gold medallion is attached to the ribbon by means of a transition element in the form of a rhinoceros pendant.
 Rhinoceros was the Republic of Sudan emblem until it became the Democratic Republic of Sudan and changed the emblem in 1985 to a secretarybird.
 The ribbon is Royal blue moiré with two 5 mm white stripes toward each edge and is 51 mm wide.
 The badge is of the same pattern but smaller, measuring 58 mm across.

-Class II consists of the star and a neck badge, Class III consists of a neck badge, and Class IV and V consist of breast badges.
+Class II consists of the star and a neck badge, Class III consists of a neck badge, and Class IV and V consist of chest badges.
 The insignia is made by Garrard & Co (London, England), Eng Leong Medallic Industries and Bichay (Cairo, Egypt).